 I’m seeing a trend for quirkier narrators.
 Whether they’re unreliable, struggling with illness, mental-health issues, memory loss or social awkwardness, protagonists are becoming more and more lifelike and with that, more and more relatable to readers.
 I fell in love with the heroine in Gail Honeyman’s Eleanor Oliphant is Completely Fine as soon as I started reading it – she’s a bit of an oddball who tends to say exactly what she’s thinking and struggles with appropriate social skills, but she’s such an endearing character too.

 I think the different ways in which a story is told can be really interesting, for instance Laura Barnett’s The Versions of Us moves between three different versions of the same story.
 I’m looking for unique ways of telling stories, particularly given the new ways we absorb information on social media.
+Anything that feels topical.

-Aside from finding new crime authors, I’d love to find more upmarket women’s fiction for instance a big, sweeping love story or a contemporary look at modern life.
+Aside from finding new crime and thriller authors, I’d love to find more upmarket women’s fiction for instance a big, sweeping love story or a contemporary look at modern life.
 I would definitely like to find an extremely emotional read but also some more uplifting fiction, something that offers hope in the challenging world we live in.
 Publishers keep telling me they are looking for inspirational stories that offer escapism.

 I am also very interested in high concepts, true stories and true crime that work particularly well for Film & TV.